ivanseed/google-foobar-help/challenges/prepare_the_bunnies_escape/prepare_the_bunnies_escape.md

 First of all let us calculate all the weights from node `A` to all other nodes, even the nodes that represent walls and this will get us the shortest distance it takes us to get to every other node.

-__Once you find the weight to `Q` (the exit) you can stop calculating nodes that have weight that is equal or greater as there is no way they will have a solution to the shortest path, you need to avoid the cost of walls though somehow.__
+__Once you find the weight to `Q` (the exit) you can stop calculating nodes that have weight that is equal or greater as there is no way they will have a solution to the shortest path, you need to take into account the removable wall... but this could potentially save you a lot of time especially in big mazes.__

 So from our diagram let us write the weights in the nodes from `A` to all the nodes:

 ![Graph](./assets/graphweight.png "Graph after weight")

 So we found the shortest path from `A` to `Q` but we know that we could remove a wall, and removing a wall could potentially get us a shorter path.
-So let us calculate paths from __all walls to the end to see if they have a shorter distance to the end__.
+So let us calculate paths from _all walls to the `exit node` to see if they have a shorter distance to `exit node`_.

-But let us _keep_ the weight we already have calculated __in the first weight calculation__ and subtract `999` to counter the wall traversal cost to that node.
+But let us __keep__ the weight we already have calculated __in the first weight calculation__ and subtract `999` to _undo_ the wall traversal cost to that node.
 Then if that weight is less than our current lowest path (which is `1005`) then replace that as the new lowest path.
 Only bother doing this calculation if the `start weight < current lowest`.

 For example calculating one wall (starting from yellow and `-999`):